 Along with its more refined feel, Yacht Club has superb dining options to match.
 Yachtsman Steakhouse offers premium steak, fresh seafood and more.
 It's family-friendly while being sophisticated enough for a special meal.

-As you’ve read above, Yacht Club boasts a fantastic pool that will be sure to help you unwind and get the most out of your vacation.
-Yacht Club is closer to the boat dock that takes you to Hollywood Studios, while Beach Club is a shorter walk to Epcot.
+Stormalong Bay will be sure to help you unwind and get the most out of your vacation.
+Yacht Club is closer to the boat dock that takes you to Disney's Hollywood Studios, while Beach Club is a shorter walk to EPCOT.

 Disney's Animal Kingdom Area